easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# 20180501
+## tried different ops for ctrb() amd obsv()
+first of all, 10 instead of 12 needed more reading to understand

+tried different op with a different TCP_pose and corresponding input (joint torque) but nothing changed

+tried to understand this from mechanism point of view (DOF, constraints) but failed

 # 20180429
 most of the info would be in this log for today